 Art Undergraduate Program Learning Outcomes

-Students who earn a B.A. in Art will gain the skills, knowledge, and understanding that will enable them to:
+Students who earn a Bachelor of Arts (B.A.) in Art will gain the skills, knowledge, and understanding that will enable them to:

-1. Demonstrate proficiency in a range of techniques and media.
+• demonstrate proficiency in a range of techniques and media;

-2. Demonstrate the ability to imagine, create and resolve a work of art.
+• demonstrate the ability to imagine, create and resolve a work of art incorporating research with an awareness of contemporary and historical practices, approaches and cultural perspectives;

 For More Information